the-the-1/bloxstrap-with-multi-instance-launching/README.md

 **Q: Is this malware?**

 **A:** No. The source code here is viewable to all, and it'd be impossible for us to slip anything malicious into the downloads without anyone noticing.
 Just be sure you're downloading it from an official source.
-The only two official sources are this GitHub repository and [bloxstraplabs.com](https://bloxstraplabs.com).
+The only two official sources are this GitHub repository and [~~bloxstraplabs.com~~](https://bloxstraplabs.com) (**Website version does not have multi instance launching**).

 **Q: Can using this get me banned?**

 **A:** No, it shouldn't.
 Bloxstrap doesn't interact with the Roblox client in the same way that exploits do.
 [Read more about that here.](https://github.com/pizzaboxer/bloxstrap/wiki/Why-it's-not-reasonably-possible-for-you-to-be-banned-by-Bloxstrap)

-**Q: Why was multi-instance launching removed?**
+~~**Q: Why was multi-instance launching removed?**~~

-**A:** It was removed starting with v2.6.0 for the [reasons stated here](https://github.com/pizzaboxer/bloxstrap/wiki/Plans-to-remove-multi%E2%80%90instance-launching-from-Bloxstrap).
-It may be added back in the future when there are less issues with doing so.
+~~**A:** It was removed starting with v2.6.0 for the [reasons stated here](https://github.com/pizzaboxer/bloxstrap/wiki/Plans-to-remove-multi%E2%80%90instance-launching-from-Bloxstrap).
+It may be added back in the future when there are less issues with doing so.~~

+**Multi instance launching is re-added in this fork.**

 ## Features